 It actually eats a bit like a salad, which will convert even the most committed broccoli nay sayers in your life.
 So if your life needs a little crunch without a whole lot of effort, give this recipe a try!

 I’ve learned to make ridiculously easy recipes that are completely Whole30 compatible, satisfying, and still super healthy, with the help of a few store bought goodies!

 Sure, I still eat out during Whole30, but more often than not, with the help of a few convenience items, I can throw together something wonderful pretty quickly.
 And this broccoli ranch slaw is one of those wonderful things!

 I think every healthy salad needs something savory, something sweet, and something crunchy.
 And this broccoli ranch slaw has it all with only four simple ingredients you can get at any grocery store.

 - Broccoli Slaw Mix.
-I get a broccoli slaw mix at Walmart, but you can easily substitute your own shredded cabbage, or any other type of vegetable slaw mix that you like.
+I get a broccoli slaw mix at Walmart, but you can easily substitute your own shredded broccoli stems, cabbage, or any other type of vegetable slaw mix that you like.
 Trader Joe’s and Costco both have bagged superfood slaws, which are a mix of broccoli, kale, and other veggies.